Comparison with experimental data of different theoretical approaches to high-energy electron bremsstrahlung including quantum coherence effects: The basic formulae for the different theoretical approaches

 \subsection{The Baier--Katkov approach}

-Baier and Katkov (BK in the following) also studied the LPM effect in a series of papers~\cite{Baier:1998,Baier:1999a,Baier:1999b,Baier:2000a}, trying to improve on the original treatment by Migdal~\cite{Migdal:1956} and including several additional features like boundary radiation and multi-photon effects.
-In order to simplify the comparison with other theoretical approaches, we restrict the description of their work to the case of a semi--infinite target.
+Baier and Katkov (BK in the following) also studied the LPM effect in a series of papers~\cite{Baier:1998,Baier:1999a,Baier:1999b,Baier:2000a}, trying to improve on the original treatment by Migdal~\cite{Migdal:1956} and including several additional features like boundary radiation and multiphoton effects.
+In order to simplify the comparison with other theoretical approaches, we restrict the description of their work to the case of a semi-infinite target.
 In addition, the polarization effect will be neglected for the moment and introduced at a later stage.